Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Boston ferns are the quintessential bathroom plant for good reason.
 They evolved in humid tropical forest floors and actively prefer the steamy conditions a bathroom provides.
 They struggle in low-humidity living rooms but stay lush and green near shower steam.

-How to fix it: Place on a plant stand or shelf where they can catch indirect light from a window or skylight.
+Boston ferns love the consistent humidity of a bathroom.
+How to grow it: Place on a plant stand or shelf where they can catch indirect light from a window or skylight.
 Water when the top inch of soil feels barely dry.
 In a naturally humid bathroom, you may barely need to mist at all.

 -